On the Limiting Vacillating Tableaux for Integer Sequences: Enumeration of the limiting vacillating tableaux

 \begin{proposition} Let $k$ be a positive integer.
 Then

 \end{proposition}

 \begin{proof} We will show that there is a bijection between the set of limiting vacillating tableaux of length $2k$ and the set of all pairs

 where $\max(\bsy{B})$ is the set of maximal elements in the blocks of $\bsy{B}$.
-The bijection is essentially the one constructed in \cite[Section 2]{CDDSY07} to count the total number of simplified vacillating tableaux.
-Here we restrict the bijection to the set of simplified vacillating tableaux satisfying the conditions (a) and (b) listed in Proposition~\ref{prop: limit}.
+The bijection is based on the one constructed in \cite[Section 2]{CDDSY07} to count the total number of simplified vacillating tableaux.
+Here we restrict the bijection to the set of limiting vacillating tableaux as described in Proposition~\ref{prop: limit}.
 We remark that the basic operation of this bijection was first given by Sundaram \cite{Sunderam90} in the study of the Cauchy identity in the symplectic group $Sp(2n)$.